maialenz/movieQuiz/README.md

 - To Sean from Student support for helping me write the path to fix issues in URL and differences in roots between gitpod and github.
 All pages are working as they should thanks to him!

-- To my partner for the time spend thorougly testing my game and being next to me on all those difficult times while creating this projects.
+- To my partner for the time spend thorougly testing my game, giving me advice and being next to me on all those difficult times while creating this projects.

 ---